Krught/jellyfin-plugin-auto-collections-random-collections/README.md

 **Option 2: Verify Repository Was Added**
 1. Go to **Dashboard** → **Plugins** → **Repositories**
-2. Check that you see the repository: `@Krught (Auto Collections Random Collections)`
+2. Check that you see the repository: `@Krught (Home Sections Random Collections)`
-3. Verify the URL is correct: `https://raw.githubusercontent.com/Krught/jellyfin-plugin-auto-collections-random-collections/refs/heads/main/manifest.json`
+3. Verify the URL is correct: `https://raw.githubusercontent.com/Krught/jellyfin-plugin-home-sections-random-collections/refs/heads/main/manifest.json`
 4. If missing or incorrect, add it again following Step 2 of the installation

 **Option 3: Manual Installation**